bertos03/CPP_Capstone_Pacman/README.md

 |n.r.|For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.|
 |Y|The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.|

-Annotation: No need for creating copy/move constructor or copy/move assignment operator.
+Annotation: No technical need for creating copy/move constructor or copy/move assignment operator in this project.

 #### Concurrency
 |(Y)es/(N)o|Task|